Programs for Income-Qualified Customers

 The GLOW Fund

-The Neighbor’s GLOW (Give Light, Offer Warmth) Fund provides emergency bill payment assistance to low-income PUD customers.
+The Neighbor’s GLOW (Give Light, Offer Warmth) Fund provides emergency bill payment assistance to income-qualified PUD customers.
 GLOW is funded through generous customer contributions, employee fundraisers, and surplus scrap metal proceeds.

 See how to donate to or apply for the GLOW Fund.